Questions? Contact Carol Subiño Sullivan.

 - This partnership can only apply for the award two times.

 The nomination packet should be submitted electronically as a PDF through the Georgia Tech awards portal: https://gatech.infoready4.com.
 It should include the following items:

 - Cover sheet stating the members of the partnership with the three constituencies clearly indicated.
-Cover sheet should be signed by all members of the partnership (sign and scan the sheet to include with the electronic packet, fax the sheet to CTL at 404.894.4475, or deliver it to the CTL office in Room 457, Clough Commons).
+The cover sheet should be signed by all members of the partnership.
+Please sign and scan the sheet to include with the electronic packet.

 - Statement (no more than three pages) describing the partnership.
 Statement should indicate how the team and project clearly satisfy the criteria listed above.